KCL-BMEIS/ExeTera/README.md

 ### v0.1.8 -> v0.1.9 (Upcoming)
 * Fix: added `treatments` and `other_symptoms` to cleaned assessment file.
-These fields are concatenated during the merge step using ";"
+These fields are concatenated during the merge step using using csv-style delimiters and escapes

 ### v0.1.7 -> v0.1.8
 * Fix: `had_covid_test` was not being patched up along with `tested_covid_positive`'